In this document:

 Introduction

-The text in the booking calendar is for general booking purposes.
-But, sometimes it’s necessary to change the text, including headers and titles, to make more sense to your customers and business.
+The default text in the booking calendar is for general booking purposes.
+But, sometimes, it’s necessary to change the default text, including headers and titles, to make more sense to your customers and business.

-This guide explains the two methods you can use to change text in the booking calendar:
+This guide explains the four methods you can use to change the default text in the booking calendar:

 What This is Useful For